×

 5. If you decline to perform a notarization, make a note of that somewhere in your records.
 If possible, include the name of the customer, the type of document presented (“agreement,” “application,” etc.) and why you declined.
 Just as recording all notarial acts you perform in your record book (journal) of notarial acts can help prove which documents you did notarize, keeping consistent notes about the notarizations you didn’t perform can also protect you from someone else’s faulty memory or false claims about your services.

 Implementing these “next steps” after obtaining your notary commission will help you establish a sound foundation for your notarial practice throughout your commission term.
-Do it!

 Related Article(s)